pcantrell/swift-evolution/proposals/XXXX-unwrap-or-die.md

 Although comments document in-code reasoning, these explanations are not emitted when the application traps on the forced unwrap:

-> As the screener of a non-zero number of radars resulting from unwrapped nils, I would certainly appreciate more use of `guard let x = x else { fatalError(“explanation”) }` and hope that `!!` would encourage it.
+> As the screener of a non-zero number of radars resulting from unwrapped nils, I would certainly appreciate more use of `guard let x = x else { fatalError("explanation") }` and hope that `!!` would encourage it.

 Sometimes it’s not necessary to explain your use of a forced unwrap.
 In those cases the normal `!` operator will remain, even after the introduction of `!!`.
 You can continue using `!`, as before, just as you can leave off the string from a precondition.